GiaDDoan/home-server-lab/README.md

 ## 🖼️ Screenshots

-> _Coming soon — stay tuned for dashboards, Nextcloud interface, and network overview._
+> _Coming soon — stay tuned for dashboards, Nextcloud interface, and more!_